PAYONE-GmbH/PCP-client-javascript-SDK/CONTRIBUTING.md

-# Contributing to the PCP Client JavaScript SDK
+# Contributing to the PAYONE Commerce Platform Client JavaScript SDK

-Thank you for considering contributing to the PCP Client JavaScript SDK!
+Thank you for considering contributing to the PAYONE Commerce Platform Client JavaScript SDK!
 We appreciate your efforts to help improve this project.
 Below are guidelines for contributing.

 ## How to Contribute